yanganto/test-with/README.md

 If you forget to add `#[test]` flag on the test case, `#[test_with]` macro will add it for you.

-Currently, the ignore message does not show, such that the feature `ign-msg` can be used, and the name of ignored test case will be rewritten, such that you can easier to know why the test is ignored.
+Before Rust version `1.61`, the ignore message does not show, such that the feature `ign-msg` can be used, and the name of ignored test case will be rewritten, such that you can easier to know why the test is ignored.

 ## Environment Variable